 Invest – Add budget to support the transition to new third-party programs and to support high-TRC measures and programs

-Reduce – Reduce overhead costs, non-resource related costs and the number of cost-ineffective programs.`
+Reduce – Reduce overhead costs, non-resource related costs and the number of cost-ineffective programs.

 SCE optimized its portfolio to achieve a high TRC value by building upon programs and measures with high cost-effectiveness while reducing programs and measures with low cost-effectiveness.
 As a result of SCE’s program optimization efforts, SCE’s portfolio budget, savings and cost-effectiveness below.